Abhi3617/Calculator/README.md

 Simple Calculator
-this is a simple, responsive calculator built using HTML and CSS.
+This is a simple, responsive calculator built using HTML and CSS.
 The calculator is designed to perform basic arithmetic operations like addition, subtraction, multiplication, and division.

 Features:

 User-Friendly Interface:
 The calculator has a clean and minimalistic design, making it easy to use.
 Responsive Design: